I Dyed My Blonde Hair Mermaid Blue For Summer

 Advertisement

-For her hair-color makeover, Stier books an appointment with L.A.-based colorist Mindy Nam, who specialized in "muted metallic hair," tones like silver, shiny lavender, pink, and pastel blue.
+For her hair-colour makeover, Stier books an appointment with L.A.-based colourist Mindy Nam, who specialized in "muted metallic hair," tones like silver, shiny lavender, pink, and pastel blue.
 For Stier specifically, Nam takes her Hilary Duff inspiration, and gives it a little twist by adding purple through the ends.

 The entire process is quick.
 Nam first bleaches Stier's hair using an ammonia-free lightener, tones it to an all-over denim blue, then custom blends three different dyes to create a kind of tri-chrome aqua over the hair.

-Three hours later, Stier gets to see her finished color.
-"Are you serious?" she exclaims excitedly, floored by Nam's artistry and the way the color suits her personality.
+Three hours later, Stier gets to see her finished colour.
+"Are you serious?" she exclaims excitedly, floored by Nam's artistry and the way the colour suits her personality.
 "I'm completely blown away; I already feel bright and more confident — like I have my oomph back."